 In 2017, Michael Holt and Amanda Vincelli joined NAVEL and began a private rental program in order to sustain operations and fund a wide range of events, performances, and exhibitions.

-Since May 2018 we have facilitated over 70 free or low-cost programs sourced via an open proposal process and ongoing collaborations with partner organizations which have attracted thousands of guests and involved hundreds of participants.
+Since May 2018, we have also facilitated over 70 free or low-cost programs developed by programming committees and sourced via an open calls and ongoing collaborations with partner organizations.
+These events and programs have attracted thousands of guests and involved hundreds of participants.
 Highlights include the Queer Biennial, the world premiere of “Position 3” by Spenser Theberge and Jermaine Spivey, a co-production with CalArts School of Dance, and Making Kin, a group exhibition with screening and talk by Donna Haraway, named one of 2018’s best international art programs by Artforum Magazine.

-In early 2019, noticing that our space was still underutilized and desiring to support proposals that didn’t fall neatly into the category of event-based programming, we launched ASSEMBLIES, where learning happens together through the exchange of ideas, traditions, and experience.
+In early 2019, noticing that our space was still underutilized and desiring to create a space for a more sustained engagement with a topic, project or practice, we launched ASSEMBLIES, where learning happens together through the exchange of ideas, traditions, and experience.
 The first quarter of ASSEMBLIES ran in Spring 2019 and supported 10 learning groups chosen from 27 proposals.
 This overwhelming interest prompted us to initiate a second quarter of ASSEMBLIES in Fall 2019 with support given to 8 learning groups selected from 22 proposals.